Stochastic Resetting Accelerates Reinforcement Learning Beyond Random Search: Abstract

 \section{Abstract}

-Stochastic resetting, where a dynamical process is intermittently returned to a fixed reference state, has emerged as a powerful mechanism for optimizing first-passage properties.
-Existing theory largely treats static, non-learning processes.
+Stochastic resetting---intermittently returning a process to a fixed reference state---has emerged as an effective mechanism for optimizing first-passage properties.
+Existing theory largely treats processes that search but do not learn: the searcher follows fixed dynamics, accumulating no knowledge between resets.
 Here we ask how stochastic resetting interacts with reinforcement learning, where the underlying dynamics adapt through experience.
-In tabular grid environments, we find that resetting accelerates policy convergence even when it does not reduce the search time of a purely diffusive agent, indicating a novel mechanism beyond classical first-passage optimization.
-In a continuous control task with neural-network-based value approximation, we show that random resetting improves deep reinforcement learning when exploration is difficult and rewards are sparse.
-Unlike temporal discounting, resetting preserves the optimal policy while accelerating convergence by truncating long, uninformative trajectories to enhance value propagation.
-Our results establish stochastic resetting as a simple, tunable mechanism for accelerating learning, translating a canonical phenomenon of statistical mechanics into an optimization principle for reinforcement learning.
+In tabular grid environments, we find that resetting can accelerate learning even when it does not reduce the search time of a diffusive agent.
+Our results reveal a distinct additional mechanism through which resetting speeds the propagation of reward information.
+We show that deterministic, sharp resetting accelerates learning more than the stochastic protocol but over a narrower range of reset rates.
+In a continuous-state task with neural-network-based value approximation, we demonstrate that resetting speeds up learning when exploration is hard and rewards are sparse.
+We argue further that, in the tabular tasks, resetting accelerates learning without altering the solution the agent ultimately reaches, unlike other techniques such as temporal discounting, which biases the optimal behavior.
+Our results establish stochastic resetting as a simple, tunable mechanism for accelerating learning by shaping how experience accumulates, extending a canonical phenomenon of statistical mechanics to adaptive systems.